 '''

 $ keactrl stop

 INFO/keactrl: Stopping kea-dhcp4...

 INFO/keactrl: Stopping kea-dhcp6...

 INFO/keactrl: Stopping kea-dhcp-ddns...

+(continues on next page)

 '''

 6.4.
-Commands 39
+Commands 41

 '''

 INFO/keactrl: Stopping kea-ctrl-agent...

 INFO/keactrl: Stopping kea-netconf...

 '''

 Note that the stop command will attempt to stop all servers regardless of whether they are "enabled" in keactrl. conf.
 If any of the servers are not running, an informational message is displayed as in the stop command output below.